Category: Munchies

 Super Bowl Sunday in Manhattan

-The Super Bowl table, has to have Spam Sushi, and PIZZA!
+The Super Bowl table has to have Spam Sushi, and PIZZA!

 It’s nice to be in a city that doesn’t have a team in the Super Bowl.
-We escaped the 2 weeks of incessant hype over the game by being in a city that frankly didn’t give a damn (no vested interest) and has been perpetually beaten down.
+We escaped the 2 weeks of constant hype over the game by being in a city that frankly didn’t give a damn (no vested interest) and has been perpetually beaten down.
 They were doing their darn-dest to forget about the Jets and the Giants and the last season.
-Being diehard 49ers fans, of course we were going to watch.
+Being diehard 49ers fans, of course, we were going to watch.
 Sam & Jamie hosted a Super Bowl Party, and we made Tuna Dip, Spam Musubi, and Butter Mochi Muffins, cause you can’t watch a game without munchies.
-Sadly, the game did not turn out as we would have liked (damn Patrick Mahones) …at least we had yummy finger food and great NY style Pizza from Uncle Sam’s.
+Sadly, the game did not turn out as we would have liked (damn Patrick Mahones) …at least we had yummy finger food and great NY-style Pizza from Uncle Sam’s.
 Besides, there’s always next year. 😭

 Enjoy!